AleRapchan/hyperledger-supply-chain/README.md

 - Docker(https://www.docker.com/) is a computer program that performs operating-system-level virtualization, also known as Containerization.

 ## Prerequisites
+The following prerequisites are required to run a Docker-based Fabric test network on your local machine.

 ```Bash
 #Install the latest version of git if it is not already installed.
 $ sudo apt-get install git